mh-cz/GameMaker-Foreach/README.md

 [v3.0.0] A complete refractor
 + managed to speed it up by about 40%
 + no more warnings
-+ DATA source and output VAR had to be SWITCHED
++ DATA and VAR had to SWITCH PLACES

 ### Syntax
 `foreach <data> into <var> exec`